- Doctoral Candidate

 M.A.
 Latin American Studies (The University of Chicago, 2011), B.A.
 Licensed Social Worker (Alice Salomon University of Applied Sciences Berlin, 2010)

 Katja is passionate about museums—both in the physical and the virtual realm—and bridging history and art.
-She is a curatorial intern at the Center on Contemporary Art and assists as a volunteer in archival, education, and oral history projects at the Bainbridge Island Historical Museum.
+After volunteering at the Bainbridge Island Historical Museum and completing a curatorial internship at the Center on Contemporary Art (CoCA) Seattle, she is currently a curatorial intern at The Wende Museum in Los Angeles.

 Journalistic & Public Scholarship Publications: